wo80/bookmarks-viewer/README.md

 ### Chromium

-Chromium based browsers store the bookmarks in a file called _Bookmarks_ located in the user's profile directory (for example, Vivaldi uses the folder "%LocalAppData%\Vivaldi\User Data\Default").
+Chromium based browsers store the bookmarks in a file called _Bookmarks_ located in the user's profile directory (for example, Vivaldi uses the folder `%LocalAppData%\Vivaldi\User Data\Default`).